Germany: Police raids in 3 states target international money laundering network | DW | 06.10.2021

 Investigators with the public prosecutors in the western city of Düsseldorf spent months investigating and collecting evidence against the suspected criminal gangs.

+The raids were said to have been particularly focused on that city along with nearby Wuppertal.

-Germany's WDR broadcaster reported that the network of money smugglers is said to have transferred over €100 million from illegal transactions to Turkey and Syria.
+Germany's WDR broadcaster reported that the network of money smugglers is said to have transferred over €100 million from illegal transactions to Turkey and Syria, and possibly funneled to terror groups.

 This is a developing story and will be updated as details emerge...